XI Corps (United States): World War II

 After the Japanese surrender on 2 September 1945, the Corps moved to occupation duty in and around Yokohama, Japan.
 It was disbanded on 11 March 1946 at Mito, Japan.

+Reactivated 22 November 1957 at St. Louis, Missouri and inactivated a final time 21 January 1968.

 A unit history named Paradise Parade was published by the XI Corps Public Relations Office in 1945.